boku-wa-abhi/ai-news-tweeter/TINYURL_SETUP.md

 ### Common Issues

-1. **"TinyURL API token not found" warning**
+1. **"TinyURL API key not found" warning**
-   - Solution: Add `TINYURL_API_TOKEN` to your `.env` file
+   - Solution: Add `TINYURL_API_KEY` to your `.env` file

 2. **"TinyURL API returned status code: 401"**
-   - Solution: Verify your API token is correct
+   - Solution: Verify your API key is correct
-   - Check that the token hasn't expired
+   - Check that the key hasn't expired

 3. **"Failed to shorten URL with TinyURL"**
    - The application will fall back to using original URLs